Aaron Boone on idea of Aaron Judge playing leftfield at Yankee Stadium: 'We'll see'

 Extra bases

 The Yankees, who open the Grapefruit League season Saturday in Clearwater against the Phillies, have split-squad games Sunday — at Steinbrenner Field against the Braves and at Dunedin against the Blue Jays.
-Regulars don’t generally play in back-to-back games until later in the spring, meaning Judge is unlikely to play Saturday.
-And it goes without saying the reigning MVP and Yankees fan-favorite will play Sunday in the spring training home opener rather than travel to Dunedin . . .
-Luis Severino is in line to be the first of those expected to be in the rotation to make a spring start as the righthander is slated to be on the mound Monday night against the Tigers at Steinbrenner Field.
+Regulars don’t generally play in back-to-back games until later in the spring, meaning Judge is unlikely to play Saturday . . .
+Luis Severino is in line to be the first of those expected to be in the rotation to make a spring start.
+The righthander is slated to be on the mound Monday night against the Tigers at Steinbrenner Field.